Life Skills/Pressing Issues

 Character Traits: Kindness - Compassion - Caring - Respect - Fairness

-Key Idea: Kindness as an antidote to bullying, teasing, violence
+Key Idea: Kindness as an antidote to bullying and mean-spirited teasing

 Character Traits: Kindness - Respect - Tolerance

 Note: This message and lesson plan also work well for either World Kindness Week or Random Acts of Kindness Week.